Flood warnings in place after record rains soak eastern U.S.

-“It’s winding down pretty quickly,” he said, but added that northern Florida and Georgia could another 2 inches (5 cm) of rain before the system moved on.
+“It’s winding down pretty quickly,” he said, but added that northern Florida and Georgia could another 2 inches of rain before the system moved on.

-Florida rescue teams took to boats to pull stranded residents from the fast-moving floodwaters after 11 inches (28 cm) of rain pounded Pensacola and nearby Mobile, Alabama, on Wednesday.
+Florida rescue teams took to boats to pull stranded residents from the fast-moving floodwaters after 11 inches of rain pounded Pensacola and nearby Mobile, Alabama, on Wednesday.

 The downpour added to the water levels of streams and rivers already swollen from a tornado-generating system that killed at least 34 people and injured hundreds in the U.S. South over a period of three days.
 Alabama officials on Thursday estimated damage in the state at close to $6.7 million.